Are you planning on growing Thai basil indoors? Then don’t think twice! This herb can easily grow inside, just like its mother—the common basil.

 Growing Thai Basil from Cuttings

-If not, then no problem.
+If not, no problem.
 You can buy a Thai basil plant from a nursery and wait until it grows old enough to produce some cuttings.

 - When and How to Take Thai Basil Cuttings